oliHM15/oliHM15/README.md

-- Hi, I’m @oliHM15, call me oli.
-- i am fairly inexperienced but i know python, html, and some css.
+- Hi, I’m @oliHM15, call me oli. i know python, html, and some css. curently learning C
 - thanks for visiting my page.

 <!---
 oliHM15/oliHM15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.